AngelaZhao06/CS30-Major-Project/proposal.md

 ## Needs To Have List

-- Different screens for Start, Victory, Game Over
+- Different screens for Start, Victory, Game Over ✓
-- Player character that can be controlled using arrow keys.
+- Player character that can be controlled using arrow keys. ✓
-- Player Lives
+- Player Lives ✓
+- Player Animations ✓
-- Should be able to detect if player character is hit by enemy bullets
+- Should be able to detect if player character is hit by enemy bullets ✓
-- Player can fire Bullets to kill enemy
+- Player can fire Bullets to kill enemy using space button ✓
-- Keep track of player points
+- Keep track of player points ✓
-- at least 3 levels and a boss level
+- at least 3 levels including boss level ✓
-- Progression in difficulty for levels
-- Main Enemy for each level
+- Main Enemy for each level ✓
-- Enemy Bullets & abilites
+- Enemy Bullets & abilites ✓

+## Nice to have list

 - sound effects

-## Nice to have list
+- scrolling backgrounds
+- Progression in difficulty ✓

-- Player ability that can be activated when Z and C keys are pressed.
+- Player ability that can be activated C key pressed.
 - Different Characters the player can choose.
-- Different abilites.
-- Power bar
 - Graze system (gives more points to the player if character is close to a bullet without actually hitting it).
-- Different Difficulty Modes (Easy, Normal, Hard, Lunatic)
+- Different Difficulty Modes (Easy, Normal, Hard)